musti-91/ArticleSaver/README.md

-# Dillinger
+# Article Saver

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

 ArticleSaver is application created to get all articles via vtm channel in belgium with ability toi save it in database which I used firebase. this Application is just for test purposes and uses mutliple features of npm

-  - uses node and nmp
+* uses node and nmp
-  - one sigle page application
+* one sigle page application

 # New Features!

-  - uses npm to install
+* uses npm to install
-  - add scrollbar
+* add scrollbar
-  - add popups
+* add popups

 You can also:

-  - Import and save files from GitHub
+* Import and save files from GitHub
-  - Drag and drop markdown and HTML files into Dillinger
+* Drag and drop markdown and HTML files into ArticleSaver
-  - you should add your database envirmoent .
+* you should add your database envirmoent .

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+ArticleDaver uses a number of open source projects to work properly:

 * [NodeJS] - HTML enhanced for web apps!
 * [Ace Editor] - awesome web-based text editor